egodigital/ego-cli/README.md

-git-pull      # Pulls from all remotes to the current branch. git-push      # Pushes the current branch to all remotes. git-sync      # Syncs the current branch with all remotes. new           # Starts the e.GO generator for Yeoman. node-install  # Removes the 'node_modules' subfolder and executes 'npm install'. run           # Runs one or more Node.js based script file(s).
+git-pull      # Pulls from all remotes to the current branch. git-push      # Pushes the current branch to all remotes. git-sync      # Syncs the current branch with all remotes. job           # Executes one or more scripts periodically. new           # Starts the e.GO generator for Yeoman. node-install  # Removes the 'node_modules' subfolder and executes 'npm install'. run           # Runs one or more Node.js based script file(s).